yargs/yargs/docs/advanced.md

 ## Using Yargs with Async/await

-If you use async middleware or async handlers for commands, `yargs.parse` and `yargs.argv` will return a Promise.
-When you `await` this promise the final parsed result will be returned:
+If you use async middleware or async handlers for commands, `yargs.parse` and `yargs.argv` will return a `Promise`.
+When you `await` this promise the parsed arguments object will be returned after the handler completes.

 ```js
 import yargs from 'yargs'